fledge-iot/fledge/docs/91_version_history.rst

        - A memory issue with the python 35 filter integration has been resolved.
        - The OPC/UA south plugin has been updated to allow the definition of the minimum reporting time between updates.
 It has also been updated to support subscription to arrays and DATE_TIME type with the OPC/UA server.
-       - The MQTT north plugin did not match the documented behaviour.
-This has now been fixed and the plugin performs as documented.
        - Packaging conflicts between plugins that used the same additional libraries have been resolved allow both plugins to be install on the same machine.
 This issue impacted the plugins that used MQTT as a transport layer.
        - AWS SiteWise requires the SourceTimestamp to be non-null when reading from an OPC/UA server.
 This was not always the case with the OPC/UA north plugin and caused issues when ingesting data into SiteWise.
 This has now been corrected such that SourceTimestamp is correctly set in addition to server timestamp.
        - The OPC/UA north plugin did not correctly handle the types for integer data, this has now been resolved.
-       - A new plugin that sends data to the Graphite Carbon storage engine has been added.
-       - A new south plugin has been added that can be used to extract data from a PI System using the PI Web API.
-This data can then be used internally within FogLAMP or it may be sent to another system north.
-       - A new vibration filter has been added that can calculate velocity, RMS and amplitude envelopes.
-       - The Digiducer has a sampling rate dependant sensitivity adjustment that should be applied.
-This was not applied in previous versions of the plugin but has now been added.
        - The OPCUA south plugin did not allow subscriptions to integer node ids.
 This has now been added.
        - The HTTP-C north plugin has been updated to support primary and secondary destinations.
 It will automatically failover to the secondary if the primary becomes unavailable.
 Fail back will occur either when the secondary becomes unavailable or the plugin is restarted.
-       - A new plugin has been added for there Flir Camera that allows for automatic discovery of the cameras connected to the local network.
        - A problem with reading multiple modbus input registers into a single value has been resolved in the ModbusC plugin